timescale/docs.timescale.com-content/using-timescaledb/hypertables.md

 1. How large should I configure my intervals for time partitioning?
 1. Should I use space partitioning, and how many space partitions should I use?

-**Time intervals**: The current release of TimescaleDB does not perform adaptive time intervals (although this is in the works).
-So, users must configure it when creating their hypertable by setting the `chunk_time_interval`.
-Users can alternatively use the default of 7 days, only valid starting v0.11.0.
-Prior to v0.11.0, the default was 1 month.
+**Time intervals**:
+Users can use the default time interval, which is 7 days starting in v0.11.0 and 1 month prior to v0.11.0.
+Alternatively, users can explicitly configure time intervals by setting `chunk_time_interval` when creating a hypertable.
-The interval used for new chunks can be changed by calling `set_chunk_time_interval`.
+After the hypertable has been created, the interval used for new chunks can be changed by calling `set_chunk_time_interval`.
+Furthermore, as of v0.11.0, users can enable [adaptive chunking][adaptive-chunking], which will automatically set chunk sizes under-the-hood, based on insert patterns.

 The key property of choosing the time interval is that the chunk (including indexes) belonging to the most recent interval (or chunks if using space partitions) fit into memory.
 As such, we typically recommend setting